-BIO 111 - General Biology I
+BIO 111 General Biology I

-This course examines the application of scientific method, the chemical basis of life, the structures and functions of the biological molecules, cell chemistry, cell structure, the principles of inheritance, the theory of evolution, and ecology.
+This course examines the application of scientific method, the chemical basis of life, the structures and functions of the biological molecules, cell structure, the principles of metabolism, and genetics.
 This course includes three (3) hours of lecture and two (2) hours of laboratory each week.
-Fall and Spring.
+Fall.

-BIO 112 - General Biology II
+BIO 112 General Biology II

-This course examines the principles of metabolism, taxonomy and the six kingdoms of living organisms, and structural and physiological adaptations of plants and animals.
+This course examines the principles of evolution, taxonomy and the six kingdoms of living organisms, structural and physiological adaptations of plants and animals, and ecology.
 This course includes three (3) hours of lecture and two (2) hours of laboratory each week.
-Fall and Spring.
+Prerequisite: BIO 111.
+Spring.